centreon/centreon-documentation/versioned_docs/version-22.04/reporting/available-reports.md

 - An availability calendar displays only days when availability was below 100%.
 - For days with 100% availability, the cell background color appears in a light grey with no values displayed.
-- If data aren\'t present on a specific day, the cell background color appears in white with no values displayed.
+- If data aren't present on a specific day, the cell background color appears in white with no values displayed.

 ![image](../assets/reporting/guide/available-reports/bv-ba-availabilities-1_page2-3.png)